-Through self-review and Continued Professional Development (CPD), we aim to enhance staff knowledge, skills and understanding to promote excellent teaching and learning for all children.
+Through self-review and continued professional development (CPD), we aim to enhance staff knowledge, skills and understanding to promote excellent teaching and learning for all children.
+This will further improve our Ordinarily Available Inclusive Provision (OAIP).
 We aim to meet every child's needs within mixed ability, inclusive classes.

-Planning duty 1: Curriculum

-Guidance:

-HoS and SENCDo should undertake an audit of the extent to which pupils with disabilities can access the curriculum on an equal basis with their peers.
+Planning duty 1: Curriculum Guidance: HoS and SENCDo should undertake an audit of the extent to which pupils with disabilities can access the curriculum on an equal basis with their peers.
 Actions should then be identified to address specific gaps and improve access wherever possible.
 All procedures will be carried out in a reasonable time, and after taking into account pupils' disabilities and the preferences of pupils themselves or their parents/carers.

-School Background

-The school has a growing number of children either diagnosed with ASD or on the pathway for a diagnosis.
-The school always has a significant number of children whose primary areas of need are communication and interaction and Social Emotional Mental Health.
-RPS is a "Flexi-School" supporting families who wish to home educate for part of the week.
-This has seen a rise in roll.

-The classrooms have access to a portable sound field systems to support specific pupils with known hearing impairments, with support from advisory team provided as required.
+School Background The school has a growing number of children either diagnosed with ASD or on the pathway for a diagnosis.
+The school has a significant number of children whose primary areas of need are Communication and Interaction.
+Some have Social Emotional Mental Health needs.
+RPS is a "Flexi-School", supporting families who wish to home educate for part of the week.
+Our federation has access to a portable sound field system to support specific pupils with known hearing impairments, with support from advisory team provided as required.
 All staff have accessed some training led by the SENDCo on the use of the Graduated Response Toolkits from Devon Babcock LDP to support identification of SEND and classroom strategies.
 These are used and referred to as part of the school SEND process.

-Improvements already made to enhance access to the curriculum

-A SEMH support TA works with children across the school.
-She is also a wellbeing coach for Bounce!, offering workshops and support for families.
+Improvements already made to enhance access to the curriculum Staff work to support SEMH needs across the school.
+We have purchased specialist seating and other resources to support children with ADHD / moument for fully now much with access to a portable seat on a provide in a reade and referred to a spart of the school SEND process.

+Staff work to support SEMH needs across the school.
+We have purchased specialist seating and other resources to support children with ADHD / movement needs.
+Through Early Help, we work with multi-agency colleagues to offer workshops and support for families.
 Bounce! is a local children's mental health charity.
 Our school has a service level agreement (SLA) with Bounce! to provide therapy for pupils at the school.
-Pupils take part in weekly yoga and daily mindfulness activities.
-All children have access to the daily mile and two hours of physical education per week.